Oswaldo Cabrera Player Props: Yankees vs. Giants

-Oswaldo Cabrera -- 0-for-4 in his most recent game -- will be in action for the New York Yankees against the San Francisco Giants, with Alex Cobb on the mound, on April 1 at 4:05 PM ET.
+Oswaldo Cabrera -- 1-for-4 in his most recent game -- will be in action for the New York Yankees against the San Francisco Giants, with Ross Stripling on the mound, on April 2 at 1:35 PM ET.

-He is looking to bounce back after he struck out four times in his last game against the Giants.
+In his most recent game he had a one-hit performance (1-for-4) against the Giants.

 Oswaldo Cabrera Game Info & Props vs. the Giants